infinum/rails-handbook/Design Patterns/Decorators.md

   decorates_association :comments

   # You can delegate either specific methods to the underlying object, or use delegate_all
-  # to delegate all methods sent to the decorator to the underliying object
+  # to delegate all methods sent to the decorator to the underlying object
   delegate :first_name, :last_name, :birthday, :email_private?, :email

   def full_name